maptime/bend/_posts/2015-01-07-january-maptime-bend.md

 rsvp: http://www.meetup.com/maptimebend/events/219266930/
 ---

+**UPDATE 3:** January's Maptime Bend will once again be at McMenamins main pub in Bend, in the Smoke Room!

 **UPDATE 2:** QGIS can take a while to download and install, and if we all try to do it at once on a restaurant wifi, we'll never get it done. **There will be a couple of thumb drives with installers available,** but if you have time to download and install beforehand, it'll save time for all those fancy raster algebra and spatial join demos.

 There are a couple ways to install QGIS.
 A good way for Windows users is [OSGeo4W](http://trac.osgeo.org/osgeo4w/).
 Unfortunately there is not a Mac version.
 (The "W" stands for Windows, after all.)
 The official installer for QGIS is [here](http://qgis.org/en/site/forusers/download.html), but the Mac install requires you to install a lot of separate dependencies.
 (Don't even get me started on trying to _update_ QGIS on a Mac.)